ashoover/NetPop/README.md

 Ranks :
  - 1  Guest
- - 2  Monitor - Monitor Page Access Only
+ - 2  Monitor - Monitor Page Access Only (Default)
- - 3  Administrator (settings page)
+ - 3  Administrator (Settings Pages and must be set manually in the db)

  To Run : ``` python __init__.py ```